syncfusion-content/flutter-docs/Flutter/chat/message-and-usersupport.md

 layout: post
 title: Messages and User Support in Flutter Chat widget | Syncfusion
 description: Learn here all about Messages and User Support feature of Syncfusion Flutter Chat (SfChat) widget and more.
-platform: Flutter
+platform: flutter
 control: SfChat
 documentation: ug
 ---

 # Messages and User Support in Flutter Chat (SfChat)
 This section explains how to integrate and customize the Messages and User Support in the SfChat widget.
 You can use the following properties to customize the composer.

 ## Messages (ChatMessage)